Aliases for PLA2G7 Gene

 - Platelet-Activating Factor Acetylhydrolase 3 4

 - LDL-Associated Phospholipase A2 3 4

 Previous GeneCards Identifiers for PLA2G7 Gene

 The protein encoded by this gene is a secreted enzyme that catalyzes the degradation of platelet-activating factor to biologically inactive products.
 Defects in this gene are a cause of platelet-activating factor acetylhydrolase deficiency.
 Two transcript variants encoding the same protein have been found for this gene.[provided by RefSeq, Dec 2009]

 GeneCards Summary for PLA2G7 Gene

 PLA2G7 (Phospholipase A2 Group VII) is a Protein Coding gene.
-Diseases associated with PLA2G7 include Platelet-Activating Factor Acetylhydrolase Deficiency and Atopy.
-Among its related pathways are Phospholipase-C Pathway and Sweet Taste Signaling.
-GO annotations related to this gene include phospholipid binding and calcium-independent phospholipase A2 activity.
+Diseases associated with PLA2G7 include Platelet-Activating Factor Acetylhydrolase Deficiency and Ige Responsiveness, Atopic.
+Among its related pathways are Sweet Taste Signaling and Acyl chain remodelling of PE.
+Gene Ontology (GO) annotations related to this gene include phospholipid binding and calcium-independent phospholipase A2 activity.
 An important paralog of this gene is PAFAH2.

 Phospholipases are a group of enzymes that hydrolyze phospholipids into fatty acids and other lipophilic molecules.
 There are four major classes; phospholipase A, phospholipase B, phosphoinositide-specific phospholipase C and phospholipase D.